OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `InfrastructureEnvironmentScopingMatch`: How to handle when a Deployment Target or Account is scoped to 1 to N Environments in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `InfrastructureTenantScopingMatch`: How to handle when a Deployment Target or Account is scoped to 1 to N Tenants in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.

+See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).

 ## Options

 The values for these options are either `True`, `False` or `null`.
 Null will cause the default parameter to be used.